VegaDeftwing/OpGuidesHugoSrc/content/posts/UNHell.md

   In the end, we won first place across the EE projects - though I suspect that's largely because we at least had something to show.
 Many of the other projects didn't work at all.
 [Here's a video overview of the project.](https://www.youtube.com/watch?v=YwxuVqh-gg8)

   The really wasn't a "class" here.
 Just a professor we met with once a week and chatted with, often not even about the project.
-Fortunately, that professor is my absolute favorite of my time at UNL and from just chatting with him I learned more than I have from many of my other classes.
+Fortunately, that professor is my absolute favorite of my time at UNL and from just chatting with him, I learned more than I have from many of my other classes.
 It's nice to just absorb some wisdom though conversation.

 ## Graduation

 {{< columns >}}

 Graduation was not great.
 They did give us our actual, real diplomas on the stage.
 However, the ceremony itself was very poorly planned.
 It was in the football stadium on a nearly 90°F day around noon, while we were all wearing black robes.
 They even felt the need to explain the history of the robes and how the were originally to keep warm while all of us were cooking.
-My girl friend came out of it a lobster from the sunburn.
+My girlfriend came out of it a lobster from the sunburn.

 Worse, they gave out diplomas across 4 stages but to save time didn't announce names... or display them on a screen... or even make the stage easily visible to friends and family.
 Nobody could really tell when the person they were there for was even walking.